Run surveys. Get insights. Unlock growth.

 Try our free CSAT survey template ⤵️

-Mostly used in a transactional way, Customer Satisfaction Score gauges the immediate satisfaction level of your customers after a particular touchpoint or experience—making a purchase, interacting with Customer Support, or using a product.
+Mostly used in a transactional way, CSAT gauges the immediate satisfaction level of your customers after a particular touchpoint or experience—making a purchase, interacting with customer support, or using a product.

 Customer Effort Score (CES)